-To help you develop your information literacy skills, develop your curiosity in the field of brain and behavior, and use what you have learned in the class and labs, you will complete a SARA project.
+To help you develop your information literacy skills, develop your curiosity in the field of brain and behavior, and use what you have learned in the class, you will complete a SARA project.
 You will research a question, prepare a well-designed 5-8 minute powerpoint presentation, record the presentation and share it with your classmates.
 You will also create three multiple-choice questions on your presentation.
 Complete details are below.

 FINDING PEER-REVIEWED ARTICLES

 Go to SUU's library website and use Ebsco host to search for articles.
 Be sure to select the option for "scholarly-peer reviewed".
 If you find a source somewhere else, you must verify that it is peer-reviewed.
 The librarians will help you if you are not sure how to do this, or see me.